 Prior to his days at TU, the Muskegon, Michigan, native was a two-time All-Michigan performer in cross country at Mona Shores High and earned All-Michigan and Adidas All-American accolades as part of the 4x800-meter relay team during his senior season in 2002.

-Along with his role as the head men’s cross country coach and assistant men’s track coach at TU, Vanderberg works as a Learning Specialist in the Academic Enrichment Center for Taylor University.
+Along with his role as the head men’s cross country coach and assistant men’s track coach at TU, Vanderberg works as the Assistant Director and Coordinator of Academic Success within the Academic Enrichment Center at Taylor University.

-Vanderberg is married to his wife, Amy, and the couple currently resides in Upland with their two-year old son, Ezra and newborn daugher, Margo.
+Vanderberg is married to his wife, Amy, and the couple currently resides in Upland with their three-year old son, Ezra and one-year old daughter, Margo.

 A 2014 graduate of Huntington University, Knox competed in track and field during his four years where he was an accomplished thrower.
 He earned his degree in both business management & exercise science.